You have a keyword tool. A content planner (maybe a spreadsheet, maybe Trello). An AI writing assistant. A rank tracker. Maybe a site audit tool too.

 The compound effect

-Each of these improvements is useful on its own.
-But the real value is the compound effect — the way they multiply each other over time.
+Each improvement above is useful on its own.
+The real value is how they multiply each other.

-Better keyword suggestions lead to more relevant content.
+Better topic suggestions lead to more relevant content.
 More relevant content performs better in search.
 Better search performance generates more ranking data.
-More ranking data improves the next round of keyword suggestions.
+More ranking data improves the next round of suggestions.

 This isn't a linear workflow.
 It's a loop.
 And loops compound.